Bullet journal

 Example page from a bullet journal, showing some typical notations.

 A bullet journal (also known as a BuJo) is a paper-based method of personal organization developed by digital product designer Ryder Carroll.

 The bullet journal system organizes journaling, time management, brainstorming, note-taking and other productivity and organizational tasks into a single notebook.
 The name "bullet journal" comes from the use of abbreviated bullet points to log information, but it also partially comes from the use of dotted journals, which are gridded using dots rather than lines.
 It was shared in public in 2013.

+The bullet journal has a versatile layout and can be designed in many different ways depending on the purpose of the user.
+The journal is supposed to track long-term habits or tasks that the writer can review and reflect on.
+The use of a bullet journal can have a wide variety of effects on the reader.

 History

 Ryder Carroll began looking for a simple method of personal organization in college in the late 1990s.
-Diagnosed with attention deficit disorder as a child, he wanted a system to help "move past his learning disabilities.
+Diagnosed with attention deficit disorder as a child, he wanted a system to help "move past his learning disabilities".
 By the time he graduated from college, he had devised the bullet journal method.
 A friend encouraged him to share his method, and he began sharing it online in 2013.

 It attracted attention on social media, earning $80,000 in Kickstarter funding to create a centralized online community of users.
 It was the subject of over 3 million Instagram posts by December 2018.
-The method has been influenced by Carroll's experience as an app, web, and game designer, as well as by his interest in scrapbooking.

 Carroll gave a TED talk about bullet journaling at the 2017 TEDxYale event, titled "How to declutter your mind – keep a journal."

-Carroll also published a book on the system, The Bullet Journal Method, in 2018.
+Carroll also published a book on the system, The Bullet Journal Method, in 2018.The method has been influenced by Carroll's experience as an app, web, and game designer, as well as by his interest in scrapbooking.

-Uses
+Composition

-The bullet journal can be used to keep track of tasks, schedule appointments and meetings, manage projects, take notes, track how time is being spent and keep track of goals for annual reviews.
-It may be used as a medium for reflection, as a diary, and/or as an artistic outlet,Bullet journals can be used to track moods and habits, or to track spending or savings goals.
+The bullet journal is designed to be one notebook that can be an outlet for pondering a wide range of thoughts/events or a space for reflection on different thoughts and life experiences.
+It can be used as an organizational tool, and keep track of tasks, notes, appointments, and meetings.
+It can also be used as a medium for reflection, such as a diary that tracks moods and habits, and/or as an artistic outlet that contains drawings, quotes, and color.

-Tools

-The method requires a pen or pencil and a notebook.
-Some users are more elaborate.
-Users who focus on the creative element may use a variety of supplies, including a ruler, colored pens, markers, pencils, stickers, stencils, washi tape, etc.

-The bullet journal system is flexibile so that users can customizes it to their needs.
-There are commercially produced notebooks designed for bullet journaling, but it is not required.
+Elements